ampify-io/duda-docs/docs/widgets.md

 ## 3rd Party Widgets
 ## Site Search 360

   * Site Search 360 is supported in AMP.
-Voice Search functionality isn't enabled in AMP, however upon clicking the voice search icon - the page will immediately redirect to the source HTML page, where the voice is enabled.
+  * Voice Search functionality isn't enabled in AMP, however upon clicking the voice search icon - the page will immediately redirect to the source HTML page, where the voice is enabled.
+  * Query parameter must be present (i.e. not null).
+By default it is not null.
+The query parameter is controlled from the Site Search 360 widget edit window.
 ### Userway

   * Userway icon shows up like in the HTML version.
 It can be hidden in a similar fashion.
 When clicking on the icon itself, the page will redirect to the source page for the user to interact with the source Userway widget.